IamNirvan/CSharp-PasswordGenerator/README.md

 # Password Generator

 ## Introduction
-This project is an attemp to replicate some functionality of [Sentinel](https://github.com/IamNirvan/Sentinel).
+This project is an attempt to replicate some functionality of [Sentinel](https://github.com/IamNirvan/Sentinel).
 In addition, it was an opportunity for me to get comfortable with the C# language.

 The implemented password generation engine is called Viper.